damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 That's how easy it is to have a free HTTPS enabled website.
 With these tools, I see no reason not to do it.

-There's an [excellent talk](talk) on HTTPS where you can learn more about it.
+There's an [excellent talk][talk] on HTTPS where you can learn more about it.

 If you want to check the status of your HTTPS enabled website,